Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

 Cause of breach: The core issue was oracle price manipulation via single transactions (low liquidity + VWAP mechanism).

-Prior to the attack, the USTRY/USDC trading pair had virtually no liquidity—and no legitimate trades occurred within the oracle’s pricing window.
+Prior to the attack, the USTRY/USDC trading pair had virtually no liquidity—and no legitimate trades occurred within the oracle’s price window.
 YieldBlox’s Reflector oracle used VWAP (volume-weighted average price), meaning a single trade could dictate the price under such conditions.

 8. Project Name: Step Finance (Loss: ~$30M–$40M | Date: January 2026)